seedhartha/reone/README.md

 Lastly, reone is explicitly a non-commercial project: we do not seek to gain profit, neither through donations nor other means.

+## Installation

+To install reone, either download a prebuilt executable from the [releases](https://github.com/seedhartha/reone/releases) page, or build it from source.
+Building it requires a modern C++ compiler and a set of free and open source libraries.
+See detailed instructions for your operating system [here](https://github.com/seedhartha/reone/wiki/Installation).

+reone is being developed and tested against unmodded Steam versions of both KotOR and TSL.
+Compatibility with any other version is not guaranteed, although GOG and retail versions should work with no or minor modification.

+Install [Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) to run prebuilt Windows executables.

+## Usage

+Use reone-launcher application to choose a game directory and launch reone.
+Alternatively, reone can be started from the command line: `reone --game GAME_DIR`

+## Configuration

+reone can be configured via the launcher, the configuration file or the command line.

+Configuration file, named "reone.cfg", must be located in the current directory.
+See complete list of program options [here](https://github.com/seedhartha/reone/wiki/Program-options).

 ## Contributing

 reone is open to potential contributors.
 Contact us on [this](https://discord.gg/6sqSyfn8Jp) Discord server if you're interested in taking a particular task from the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap).